sandialabs/wiretap/README.md

 ---

-The Client's E2EE configuration (`wiretap.conf`) will be modified to allow communication with the new Server, so you need to reimport it.
+The Client's E2EE configuration (`wiretap.conf`) will be modified to allow communication with the new Server, so you need to re-import it.
 For example, `sudo wg-quick down ./wiretap.conf && sudo wg-quick up ./wiretap.conf`.
 If you are attaching a new Server directly to the Client, the Relay interface will also need to be refreshed in the same way.

 Now you can use any of the `serve` command options to start Wiretap on the new Server.
 It will then join the Wiretap network by connecting to the existing Server.